Skip to main content

 The order by clause specifies that the result should be sorted by the specified sort key.
 The sort order is descending when desc is specified and ascending otherwise.
 A set query with an order-by-clause is called an ordered selection.

-For example, the following query sorts the result descending based on the sort key salary(p):
+For example, the following query sorts the result descending based on the sort key salary(e):

 The sort key does not need to be part of the result.
-For example, the following query list the salaries of persons in descending order without associating any names with the salaries:
+For example, the following query list the names of employees in descending order without showing their salaries:

 Grouped selections